 Member CME Benefits

-A major benefit of membership in NCAPA is discounts on a number of resources that can help PAs with their CME and certification needs:
+A major benefit of NCAPA membership is discounts on a number of resources that can help PAs with their CME and certification needs:

 - Discounted registration for NCAPA annual summer and winter conferences, offering more than 80 Category 1 CME hours in total.

 - Discounts on regional CME workshops throughout North Carolina.

 - Access to online study materials.